Orientation: Frequently Asked Questions

 All new undergraduate students are required to attend SAIC's Undergraduate New Student Orientation; therefore, students do not need to RSVP.
 A $200 orientation fee will automatically be charged to each student's account for this program.

 Register online for Parent and Guest Registration.
 Registration is free, and parents and guests are encouraged to attend.
-Spring registration will open soon.
+Fall registration will open soon.

 Street parking on Wabash Avenue is extremely limited.
 Garage parking is available nearby at 55 East Monroe Street (travel south from 36 South Wabash Avenue to the intersection, turn left on Monroe, and enter the garage mid-block from the right lane).

 The ARTICard is SAIC's mandatory identification card.
 This one card is used to access facilities, check out equipment and library books, and provide debit card capabilities on campus.

 Simply by depositing money onto the card, students can use it to make copies, print projects, do laundry, purchase books and supplies, and buy food all over campus.
 There is no membership fee, service charge, or minimum balance.
 The balance carries over from semester to semester, year to year until the account is closed.